jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## Death Star Goes KaBoom

 Stargazer, let's take a second to appreciate the irony of pain.
 Every lifeform hates it, but without feeling hunger, thirst, or cold, we wouldn't exist.
-Evolution is series of adaptions to pain.
+Evolution is a series of adaptions to pain.
 A caged polar bear can't adapt to the Artic's changing environment.
 Only the hungry bears on the frontline can save the species.

-The middle-class flocked to Wikipedia, internet music and movies.
+The middle-class flocked to Wikipedia, internet music, and movies.
 We didn't need marches or protests.
 We only needed to use the best tool for the job.
-That's all it takes to evolve humantiy.
+That's all it takes to evolve humanity.

 And we're right to be selfish because we're the ones feeling frontline pain.

 Of course, the antagonists will disagree.
-But they have a distored perspective.
+But they have a distorted perspective.
 After all, in just a few decades, the formal education industry has given American college [students 1.5 trillion in student debt](https://en.wikipedia.org/wiki/Student_debt).
 Hollywood is hardly thinking of the big-picture.
 They get billions in subsidies despite having empty theatres, bad movies, off-shored production, and many splendid banquets and balls.
 Not to mention a culture of "creative accounting" and sexual predators.

 The middle-class is the beacon of evolution because we have no ulterior motives.

-We are rational beings marching to solve problems, because we feel the pain of everyday life.
-We rightfully rejected the dark majic of Blu-ray and HD-DVD, and endured the Death Star attacks when using BitTorrent that helped evolve humanity.
+We are rational beings because we feel the pain of everyday life.
+We rightfully rejected the dark majic of Blu-ray and HD-DVD and endured the Death Star attacks when using BitTorrent that helped evolve humanity.

 And if you still doubt Main Street being inherently just, realize this.